siddhanthjain1405-debug/AI-Job-Scraper-Resume-Matcher/README.md

 ## Author

-Built by [Your Name] as part of The Skillians' 1-week Generative AI Developer Internship Build Sprint.
+Built by Siddhanth Jain as part of The Skillians' 1-week Generative AI Developer Internship Build Sprint.